 The Kansas City Fire Department provides fire protection, emergency medical service, emergency rescue and hazardous materials response for residents of Kansas City.
 The Department stands committed to deliver their very best with each opportunity to serve.

-Led by Fire Chief Paul Berardi, the Kansas City Fire Department consists of 34 fire stations organized into seven battalions.
+Led by Fire Chief Gary Reese, the Kansas City Fire Department consists of 34 fire stations organized into seven battalions.
 The uniformed portion of the department is segmented into six bureaus: Community Services, Professional Development, Technical Services, Special Operations, Emergency Operations and the Emergency Medical Bureau.
 A deputy chief manages each bureau.

 KCFD is actively involved in efforts to prepare the community for natural and man-made disasters.
 The department is a key player in the Mid-America Regional Council’s Homeland Security Coordinating Committee.
 This multi-disciplinary group coordinates policy development, planning, training and equipment for the metro area’s Urban Area Security Initiative (UASI), which is funded through the U.S. Department of Homeland Security.